jackyzha0/quartz/content/02 - Project/Data Science/Convolutional Neural Network.md

 - Use of Dropout

 **Analyzing EfficientNetV1 Architecture**
 EfficientNet is a family of convolutional neural network architectures that are designed to achieve better performance while being computationally efficient.
 The model variants in the EfficientNet family are labeled as B0 (EfficientNet-B0), B1, B2, B3, B4, B5, B6, and B7.
 These represent models of increasing complexity and computational requirements (balance of depth, width, and resolution).
+They show that with the right scaling method, there will be continue to be gains.
+Refer to the paper for the

 Here's a review of the previous bottleneck layers from the MobileNetVX series.
 ![[Pasted image 20231105184253.png | enter ]]